PelionIoT/mbl-docs/Docs/Update/intro_update.md

 After receiving a payload file containing application updates, for each application update, MBL:

-* Installs the version of the application contained in the update payload
+* Installs the version of the application contained in the update payload.
 * Stops the version of the application previously running on the system.
 * Runs the newly installed version of the application.
 * Removes the previously installed version of the application.

-Note: The previously installed version of an application is removed only if the new version can be successfully installed and run.
-In case of the update payload containing multiple applications, the previously installed versions are removed only if and only if all applications are successfully installed and run.
-In case of failure to run or install any application in the update payload, all newly installed application versions are removed and the previously installed versions are restarted.
+<span class="notes">**Note**: The previously installed version of an application is removed only if the new version can be successfully installed and run.
+If the update payload contains multiple applications, the previously installed versions are removed only if all applications are successfully installed and run.
+If any application in the update payload fails to run or install, all newly installed application versions are removed, and the previously installed versions are restarted.</span>

 ### Root file system updates